asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 ### asyncapi-defaultContentType

-AsyncAPI document should have `defaultContentType` field.
+AsyncAPI document should have a `defaultContentType` field.

 #### Good example